RazTheGoon/Kingdom1/ReadMe.md

 Then I quickly upgraded my shell using `python -c 'import pty; pty.spawn("/bin/bash")'` I couldnt touch any of the user accounts and I most definately didnt have root access.
 So, I decided to go to `/tmp` and see if I could place any files in there.
 A quick `touch 1.txt` inside the directory, confirmed that I could.
 So, I went and grabbed a copy of linenum.sh, and saved it into my local directory where I was keeping all of the information about this box (nmap scans, notes, exploit code, etc.).
+**Note:** staying organized durring engagements is incredibly important.
+What I often do is create a subdirectory within my home directory and just work out of that the whole time.
+This helps keep everything organized and lets me refer back to things later if needed.

 On my machine: